Jim Johnstone (poet)

-Jim Johnstone (born 1978) is a Canadian reproductive physiologist and poet.
-He was born in Stouffville, Ontario and is the author of four collections of poetry.
+Jim Johnstone (born 1978) is a Canadian poet and editor who trained as a reproductive physiologist.
+He was born in Stouffville, Ontario and is the author of seven collections of poetry.

 Johnstone's work has received numerous awards including Arc Poetry Magazine's Readers' Choice Award, a CBC Literary Award, the E. J. Pratt Medal and Prize in Poetry, Matrix Magazines Lit-Pop Award, the Ralph Gustafson Poetry Prize, and he won This Magazine's Great Canadian Literary Hunt.

 Johnstone is the former editor of Misunderstandings Magazine, a literary journal he founded with Ian Williams and Vicki Sloot in 2005, and the former poetry editor for Cactus Press.
+He is currently the senior poetry editor at Palimpsest Press and the editor-in-chief of Anstruther Press.